Glossary

 Bear Trap

-In a bullish market, a Bear Trap is a downward price movement that can confuse investors.
+A Bear Trap occurs in a bullish market, presenting a temporary downward price movement that can mislead investors.

 Benchmark

-A standard for measuring the performance of a financial instrument or market.
+A Benchmark is a standard or point of reference against which the performance of a financial instrument or market can be measured.

 Bid and Ask